Parse ISO 8601 duration / time interval string

 Enter a number of seconds:

-Duration designators
+Duration markers

 PDuration marker (required prefix)P…